-New 2021 Mercedes EQA electric crossover arrives with 302-mile range
+New 2021 Mercedes EQA electric SUV on sale in the UK with 263-mile range

-However, those craving a little more performance shouldn't worry, as Mercedes will soon expand the EQA’s line-up with a twin-motor, all-wheel drive variant.
+Those craving a little more performance shouldn't worry, as Mercedes will soon expand the EQA’s line-up with a twin-motor, all-wheel drive variant.
 Final performance figures are yet to be confirmed, but the company has said it’ll generate “more than 200kW” (268bhp).
 The system will also have 500Nm of torque, offering a 0-62mph time of around five seconds.

 Mercedes will also introduce a slightly more efficient model, with a maximum range of 310 miles.
 Unlike other manufacturers, though, the improved driving range is achieved with a handful of efficiency tweaks rather than fitting a bigger battery.
-As such, charge times are unlikely to differ from the standard car, taking 30 minutes to reach 80 per cent capacity using a 100kW fast-charging station.
+As such, charge times are unlikely to differ from the standard car, taking 30 minutes to reach 80 per cent capacity using a 100kW rapid charging station.